-Many people with arthritis use dietary supplements although there is not much evidence that they work.
-Omega-3 polyunsaturated fatty acids may help people with inflammatory arthritis such as RA and psoriatic arthritis, but not OA.
+Many people with arthritis use dietary supplements albeit there is not much evidence that they work.
+Omega-3 polyunsaturated fatty acids may help people with inflammatory arthritis such as RA and psoriatic arthritis, but not in OA.
 There is no evidence that cod liver oil can reduce the symptoms of arthritis.
-People with OA often take glucosamine sulphate or chondroitin tablets which are made from shellfish.
-Studies have not shown convincing evidence that they help and they are not recommended in current guidelines.
-Many people with arthritis have also tried rose hip and curcumin.
-Trials of these supplements have often shown conflicting results, however some people with arthritis may find a small benefit.
+Caution must be taken to not take cod liver oil in excess, especially in women who are pregnant or breastfeeding.
+People with OA often take glucosamine sulphate or chondroitin tablets, which are made from shellfish.
+Studies have not shown convincing evidence that they help, and they are not recommended in current guidelines.
+Many people with arthritis have also tried rosehip and turmeric (curcumin).
+Trials of these supplements have often shown conflicting results, however, some people with arthritis may find a small benefit.

-People with arthritis may be at risk of vitamin D deficiency.
+People with arthritis may be at risk of Vitamin D deficiency.
 Vitamin D is essential for bone and muscle health and the main source of Vitamin D is sunlight.
-Current Department of Health guidelines recommend that all adults should consider a vitamin D supplement of 10 micrograms (400 IU) daily between October and the end of March when there is not enough sunshine.
-People at risk of Vitamin D deficiency should consider a supplement all year round.
+Current Department of Health guidelines recommend that all adults should consider a Vitamin D supplement of 10 micrograms (400 IU) daily between October and the end of March, when there is not enough sunshine.
+People at risk of Vitamin D deficiency (those with dark skin or in care homes) should consider a supplement all year round.